ed-hawkins/weather-rescue-data/README.md

 emulate-project: reprocessing of data from Rob Allan

+iceland: from Trausti Jonsson

+italy: from various sources

-midas: extraction of all pressure observations from Met Office MIDAS database
+uk-midas: extraction of all pressure observations from Met Office MIDAS database

 reading: data from two stations in Reading